Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: The Standard Halo Model

 \section{The Standard Halo Model}

 As discussed in \cite{rosenberg2004searching,krauss1985calculations}, the standard halo model (SHM) describes the velocity distribution of virialized dark matter.
-Under this model, it is assumed that the dark matter follows a isothermal, isotropic phase-space distribution, yielding, in the galactic rest frame (in which the dark matter average velocity is zero), a Maxwellian velocity distribution cut off at the galactic escape velocity $v_{\rm esc}$:
+Under this model, it is assumed that the dark matter follows a isothermal, isotropic phase-space distribution, yielding, in the galactic rest frame, a Maxwellian velocity distribution cut off at the galactic escape velocity $v_{\rm esc}$:

 for $|\vec{v}| \leq v_{\rm esc}$ and $Q(\vec{v})=0$ for $|\vec{v}| > v_{\rm esc}$.
 For the Milky Way, the velocity dispersion is $\sigma_{v}=\sqrt{3/2}v_{c}$, $v_{c}=220$ km/s being the circular speed. $K$ is a normalization constant defined such that